UlrikDaae/Ulrik-Daae/README.md

 ### ➕ What I'm working on now
-**Skills:**
+**Specific skills I'm working on:**
 - Python: Basic automation.

-- SQL: Joins.
+- SQL: Joins and subqueries.

 - Excel: Practice VLOOKUP, HLOOKUP, INDEX and MATCH to efficiently find specific data.

-**Course:** I'm  taking the SQL Basics for Data Science course by UC Davis, and the Crash Course on Python by Google.
+**Courses I'm taking:** I'm  taking the SQL Basics for Data Science course by UC Davis, and the Crash Course on Python by Google.

-**Practice** I'm solving Leetcode problems in SQL.
-I'm creating some [video tutorials on YouTube](https://www.youtube.com/channel/UC1VJJHJPCkeOqn01ES3qwGQ) on these solutions if you're interested!

 ### 🗂 My work